 By Tom Perry and Asma Alsharif

-At least five people were killed in confrontations between Muslim Brotherhood supporters and police, according to official sources, highlighting underlying tension in the country.
-A small bomb went off in Cairo, injuring no one.
+At least nine people were killed in confrontations between Muslim Brotherhood supporters and police, official sources said.
+Two small bombs went off, one in Cairo and one in the Nile Delta city of Mahalla, injuring no one.

-The Brotherhood, backing Mursi who is now in prison, has called for a boycott and protests over the draft which deletes Islamist language written into the basic law approved a year ago under Mursi.
-It also strengthens state institutions that defied him: the army, the police and the judiciary.
+The Brotherhood, still backing Mursi who is now in jail, has called for a boycott and protests over the draft, which deletes Islamic language written into the basic law approved a year ago when he was still in office.
+It also strengthens state bodies that defied him: the army, the police and the judiciary.

-The referendum is a milestone in the political transition plan the army-backed government has been implementing while pressing a fierce crackdown on the Muslim Brotherhood, Egypt's best organised party until last year.
+The referendum is a milestone in the political transition plan the army-backed government has billed as a path back to democracy even as it presses a fierce crackdown on the Muslim Brotherhood, Egypt's best organized party until last year.

-A presidential election could follow as soon as April.
+A presidential election could follow as early as April.

 Echoing a view widely held in Egypt, a senior European diplomat said Sisi would probably announce his candidacy in the next few days - a prospect that will delight supporters but could stir more conflict with his Islamist opponents.

 With little or no sign of a campaign against the draft - one moderately Islamist party says its activists were arrested while campaigning for a no-vote - it is expected to pass easily, backed by many Egyptians who staged mass protests on June 30 against Mursi and the Brotherhood before his removal.